VMware's VSA Has Both Limitations and Advantages

 Understanding the Pros and Cons of VMWare's VSA

 In the case of VMware's VSA, however, users should be aware that it currently has some limitations.
 These limitations are fully disclosed in the VSA documentation supplied by VMware.
-For example, VSA's design means that it has limitations in terms of scalability; the current version of the product can scale to two or three storage nodes, but not beyond.
+For example, VSA's design means that it has limitations in terms of scalability; the current version of the product can scale to two or three storage nodes, but not beyond that.
 In addition, it will only be able to scale to the number of nodes with which a user began.
 Another limitation is that each VSA cluster can support eight disks at most in a storage cluster.
 IT services personnel will need to be careful during the installation process because VSA 1.0 does not allow storage to be added after clusters have been configured.